mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Farreach.md

-[[Farreach]] [[Farreach]] 0602 A200400–B Z 0602 A200400–B Z Z NI GZ NI G [[Farreach]] is named for being the furthest Zhodani base from their homeworld of Zhdant.
+Farreach 0602 A200400–B Z 0602 A200400–B Z Z NI GZ NI G Farreach is named for being the furthest [[Zhodani]] base from their homeworld of [[Zhdant]].
 The base has one of the most extensive starports in the sector but access for Imperial citizens is not always granted.

 # Details